Jalayirid Sultanate

-The Jalayirids were Turkicized and Turkic-speaking.
+The Jalayirids were Mongol and Turkicized and Turkic-speaking.
 They are credited with bolstering the Turkic presence in Arabic-speaking Iraq so much so that Turkic became the second-most-spoken language after Arabic.
 The Jalayirids were also culturally Persianate, and their era marks an important period in the evolution of Persian art, where it developed important aspects that would serve as the basis of later Persian paintings.

 History

 The history of the Sultanate of Jalayirid can be divided into four phases: